-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 This page is pretty basic.
 We included some HTML and applied some styling.

 Let’s go back to the browser and navigate to the new page.
-Our modifications should already be visible and you should see something like this:
+Our modifications should already be visible and we should see something like what’s pictured below.

 Let’s navigate between the landing page and the about page.
-You might realize that changing the page doesn’t refresh the entire application.
+We’ll see that changing the page doesn’t refresh the entire application.
 The navigation feels smooth and instant.
 This is because SvelteKit applies Client-Side Routing out of the box.
 Although we used normal

 <a> tags in our navbar, SvelteKit identifies those as internal links and intercepts them using its built-in client router.